-- 5.1 A new SEV licence was granted by the Committee on 12 June 2012 to A3D2 Limited for one year.
-The licence took effect on 01 October 2012. - 5.2 Applications to renew the licence were submitted in each of the years 2013, 2014, 2015 and were granted under delegated authority as no objections were received.

-- 5.3 On 04 February 2014 an application was submitted to vary the premises plans so as to infill the dance floor, remove booth seating and reconfiguration of the stage area.
+- 5.1 A new SEV licence was granted by the Committee on 12 June 2012 for one year.
+The licence took effect on 01 October 2012. - 5.2 Applications to renew the licence were submitted in each of the years 2013, 2014, 2015 and were granted under delegated authority as no objections were received. - 5.3 On 04 February 2014 an application was submitted to vary the premises plans so as to infill the dance floor, remove booth seating and reconfiguration of the stage area.
 The application was granted under delegated authority. - 5.4 On 04 April 2014 an application was submitted to vary the premises plans so as to lower the floor level and install steps to the seating booths and entrances and exits.
-The application was granted under delegated authority. - 5.5 On 14 September 2016 an application to vary the licence was submitted by Devine Restaurants Limited.
-This application has received objections and is listed for determination by the Committee along with the variation mentioned along with this transfer application. - 5.6 On 23 September 2016 an application to renew the licence was submitted by Devine Restaurants Limited.
-This application has received objections and is listed for determination by the Committee along with the transfer mentioned above and this variation application. - 5.7 A copy of the current SEV Licence is attached at Appendix B1. - 6 New Premises Licence Licensing Act 2003 ("The 2003 Act") - 6.1 The table below sets out the current activities and times permitted by the premises licence. - Please note: The applicants have, in addition to this application, applied for a new licence under the Licensing Act 2003 premises which has the effect of extending the terminal hours for licensable activities and reducing the capacity. - 6.2 A copy of the current Premises Licence is attached to this report as Appendix B2.
+The application was granted under delegated authority.

+- 5.5 On 14 September 2016 an application to transfer the licence to Devine Restaurants Limited was submitted.
+This application has received objections and is listed for determination by the Committee. - 5.6 On 23 September 2016 an application to renew the licence was submitted by Devine Restaurants Limited.
+This application has received objections and is listed for determination by the Committee along with the transfer mentioned above and this variation application. - 5.7 A copy of the current SEV Licence is attached at Appendix B1. - 6 New Premises Licence Licensing Act 2003 ("The 2003 Act") - 6.1 The table below sets out the current activities and times permitted by the premises licence.

+Please note: The applicants have, in addition to this application, applied for a new licence under the Licensing Act 2003 premises which has the effect of extending the terminal hours for licensable activities and reducing the capacity.

+6.2 A copy of the current Premises Licence is attached to this report as Appendix B2.